 - 60-second Philosopher (seek to 49:40): Ian Schoales explores the divergent social responses to seemingly similar phenomena: forgery and plagiarism.
 The former often gets cut slack, the latter does not.
 Does this have to with the different creative requirements of these two activities?

-Margaret Boden, Research Professor of Cognitive Science, University of Sussex
+Margaret A. Boden, Research Professor of Cognitive Science, University of Sussex

 - Nancy Andreasen on NPR Talk of the Nation (Dec.
 15, 2006).
 "Creativity, Learned or Innate?"

 - Fred Balzac (2006).
 "Exploring the Brain's Role in Creativity."
 NeuroPsychiatry Reviews 7 (5): 1, 19–20.

 - Kenneth M. Heilman, MD, et al. (2003).
 "Creative Innovation: Possible Brain Mechanisms."

 - NPR Morning Edition (Oct.
 18, 1999).
 "Boredom Inspires Creativity."